birchill/good-bundle/README.md

 aws cloudformation describe-stacks --stack-name bundlesize-stack
 ```

-Note that the user credentials need to have `s3:ListBucket` privileges for the
+Note that the user credentials need to have `s3:ListBucket` privileges for
-bucket itself (see the CloudFormation template for an example).
-This is need
+the bucket itself (see the CloudFormation template for an example).
+This is
+needed to differentiate between non-existent files and incorrectly configured
+access privileges.
+Without the `s3:ListBucket` privilege, trying to access a
-when fetching non-existent files.
-Without that privilege S3 will return an
+non-existent object will return 'Access Denied'.

-Access Denied error which this action will fail to treat as "Not Found".
+`s3:PutObjectAcl` is also needed so that we can mark the uploaded files as
+public (so they can be consumed by third-party tools).

 ### 2. Create a configuration file